The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 What to do instead:

 Wear broad-spectrum SPF 30 or higher every morning, rain or shine.
-It’s your best defense against new spots.
+It’s your best defence against new spots.

 Colder air = less moisture = your skin needs more support.
 Retinoids and vitamin C can dry you out even more if your barrier isn’t protected.